oicebot/androidtool/README.md

 * Push/Pull files into/out of the device
 * `adb install` selected apk file

+##Disclaimer
+I'm not responsible for any damaged devices / bricked devices / nuclear wars caused by using this tool.
+I installed it on my computer and work with my phone with no problems.
+But since those codes are still in alpha development, please use with care.

 ##Requirement
 This code has been tested under: